 You need your phone in field test mode so you can see the actual strength of the signal your phone is receiving.
 This is a much more accurate signal strength reading than looking at the bars on your home screen.

 If you don’t know how to put your phone into test mode, watch the video above.
+Or read these instructions here on how to put your iphone in field test mode.

 Once your phone is in test mode you will see the absolute measurement of how strong a cell signal your phone is receiving expressed in dBm, or decibel milliwatts.